 Seedless raspberry preserves work best with strawberries because they are similar to each other in color and because doing so will prevent your strawberries from becoming dried out.

-Furthermore, the best way to prevent strawberries from bleeding on a cake is by waiting to put them on until right before serving it.
+Furthermore, the best way to prevent strawberries from bleeding on a cake is by waiting to put them on until right before serving.
 If you are in a time crunch and need to prepare your strawberries on top of your cake sooner than later, that's okay.

 Just remember, it will taste amazing no matter if the strawberries bleed or not.